 £39,200 per year, international students

 Students should be aware that vacation extra mural studies (EMS) is a mandatory component of any UK veterinary curriculum.
 These may incur transport and accommodation costs.

 More about tuition fees, living costs and financial support.

-Students of this course will benefit from a dual campus experience with learning across both city and nearby rural campuses.
+You will benefit from a dual campus experience with learning across both city and nearby rural campuses.
 The Clifton campus is situated in the vibrant cultural hub that is Bristol city centre and home to our pre-clinical facilities at the UK's only School of Anatomy.
-Students are also taught at the nearby Bristol Veterinary School, located on our rural Langford campus.
+There is also teaching at the nearby Bristol Veterinary School, located on our rural Langford campus.

 Bristol Veterinary School holds accreditations from the following professional bodies:

 - The Royal College of Veterinary Surgeons (RCVS)

 - The European Association of Establishments for Veterinary Education (EAEVE)

 This means that graduates of Bristol Veterinary School’s Veterinary Science Programmes can practice in the UK, as well as multiple countries around the world.